KjellKod/g3log/README.markdown

 ```
 cmake .. -G "MinGW Makefiles"
 ```

-By default, headers and libraries will be installed to `/usr/local` on Linux when installed from source via `make install`.
+By default, headers and libraries will be installed to `/usr/local` on Linux when installed from build tree via `make install`.
 You may overwrite it by:
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=/usr
 ```
 This will install g3log to `/usr` instead of `/usr/local`.

-Package maintainers may be interested in the `CPACK_PACKAGING_INSTALL_PREFIX`.
+Linux/OSX package maintainers may be interested in the `CPACK_PACKAGING_INSTALL_PREFIX`.
 For example:
 ```
 cmake .. -DCPACK_PACKAGING_INSTALL_PREFIX=/usr/local
 ```